Optimize Your Health

 - Over several weeks, begin walking faster, going farther, and walking for longer periods of time.

-Aim for a Variety of Physical Activity Every Week
+Choose a Variety of Physical Activities

 When you walk, run, lift weights, do yoga, play sports, dance, garden, or even clean your house, you’re being physically active.
 Different types of exercise and movement benefit you in different ways.
 That’s why you need to vary the types of physical activity you do during the week.